CloudCannon/documentation/_hosting/09-environments.md

 3. Click *Update Site*

 This sets the `JEKYLL_ENV` environment variable.
-CloudCannon defaults to `production`, while Jekyll defaults to `development`.
+CloudCannon defaults to `production`.
+Running Jekyll locally defaults to `development`.
 {: .info}

 ![Jekyll Environment Interface](/img/hosting/environments.png){: .screenshot}

+To change the environment on your local environment, set it before running Jekyll:

+{% highlight bash %}
+$ JEKYLL_ENV=production jekyll serve
+{% endhighlight %}

+---

 Jekyll exposes the environment with `jekyll.environment`.
 You can use this to create separate configurations.